maisam2004/dental_clinic/dentalhealthyclinic/README.md

 # Deployment

-I developed this site on Gitpod, using git for version control.
+I developed this site local vs code, using git for version control.
 Then deployed to Heroku using the following steps

 * Log in to [Heroku](https://id.heroku.com/login) or create an account
 * Click New and Create New App